ISTQB® Certified Tester Foundation Level 4.0 (CTFL)

 Chapter 3: Static Testing (80 minutes)

-- The student learns about the static testing basics, the feedback and review process.
+- The student learns about the static testing basics, the feedback, and the review process.

 Chapter 4: Test Analysis and Design (390 minutes)